Munchkin Click Lock Trainer Cup Review

 The Munchkin Click Lock Trainer Cup is made of BPA-free plastic for the body and features a one-piece, soft silicone spout similar to the Nuby brand sippy.
 It has two removable handles, and has many different color options.
 The cup features a similar click lock close feature to the Nuby Clik-It Grip n Sip.
 It is widely available online and in stores.

 This cup has a nice audible click when closed properly, which can give parents the confidence to know that the cup won't be leaking all over the diaper bag, or car seat.
+This feature was nearly identical to the Nuby Clik-It Grip n Sip we tested.

 The one piece silicone drinking spout, which was darn near impossible to drink from in our tests, was easy to clean and required no special tools to do so properly.
 A definite plus in our book!